 Have you been contacted by someone claiming to be from nbn asking for personal information and you’re not sure if it is a scam?

-If you have provided bank account, credit card, or gift card (iTunes/Coles) details to a scammer claiming to work for nbn, you need to:
+If you have provided financial details (bank account, credit card, or gift card) or personal information to a scammer claiming to work for nbn, you need to:

 - Contact your bank or financial institution immediately.

 - Report the matter to your local police.
 You could also report your issue to the Australian Cyber Security Centre (ACSC).